wegfawefgawefg/perfectplaylist/README.md

 ## Usage

--pipe in a list of names and song durations in seconds -the one argument is the desired playlist duration -use the provided example file with listed songs and durations
+-pipe in a list of names and song durations in seconds 	<br />
+-the one argument is the desired playlist duration		<br />
+-use the provided example file with listed songs and durations

 ## Example